High Protein Cinnamon Roll Baked Oatmeal

 | | |

 Prepping baked oatmeal is perfect when you need a quick meal on busy mornings.
-This protein packed cinnamon roll baked oatmeal is a complete meal, made with oats, egg whites, and Greek yogurt.
+This protein-packed cinnamon roll baked oatmeal is a complete meal, made with oats, egg whites, and Greek yogurt.

 Jump to Recipe

+This recipe is so delicious and easy to make, they actually had me do a TV segment on it for Studio 5.
 See the TV segment where I’m making this baked oatmeal here!

 Cinnamon Roll Protein baked oatmeal 2